liminalfun/liminalcareshiatsu/README.md

 ----

 ## To preview edits
-in  terminal from snorri folder, run the command `npm run dev` this starts the local development environment, using your computer as a local server. any saved changes will be immediately visible at `localhost:4321` from your computer while the local server is running.
+in  terminal from project folder, run the command `npm run dev` this starts the local development environment, using your computer as a local server. any saved changes will be immediately visible at `localhost:4321` from your computer while the local server is running.